brewhausse/githistory/README.md

 ## githistory

-A simple wrapper around gitlog npm module that will search through all local git repositories in a given directory and print to the console a git history of commit dates and messages in chronilogical order for a given commit author and date.
+A simple wrapper around gitlog npm module that will search through all local git repositories in a given directory and print to the console a git history of commit dates and messages in chronological order for a given commit author and date.

 ### Parameters